-The market for talent has turned this year in North Texas.
+The market for talent has become more intense.
 Every day there are more new jobs and fewer quality candidates.
 Some company CEOs have already been affected by the growing war for talent and many more will be impacted by this change in coming months.

-CEOs realize that one of the keys to their success in today’s market is building, developing and keeping great teams.
-This should be an easy task with unemployment at 8.6 percent and millions of unemployed workers.
-Yet in many ways the talent market this year is more difficult and complex than ever.
+CEOs know one of the keys to their success in today’s market is building, developing and keeping great teams.
 There are fewer candidates available than ever and more candidates changing jobs.
-For the first time in years, candidates are seeing multiple offers.

-A CEO’s first problem may be keeping their teams intact.
-The latest Gallup Poll shows that 59 percent of employed workers are unengaged with their current employers and 14 percent are actively complaining about their jobs.
-This means that existing teams are subject to unexpected losses to better opportunities.
-Cost cutting often impacted benefits and compensation just as the North Texas labor market was beginning to tighten.
-Most companies have fewer employees doing the same work with longer hours for less compensation.
+A CEO’s first problem may be keeping teams intact.
+The latest Gallup Poll shows a staggering 70 percent of employed workers are unengaged with their current employers.
+This means existing teams are subject to unexpected losses to better opportunities.
+Some firms are still experiencing the residual impact of cost cutting to benefits and compensation from the recession where companies have fewer employees doing the same work with longer hours for less compensation.

 The Texas Market

-North Texas is an increasingly competitive labor market and this means the best talent will be moving and soon to quality companies.
-The key for CEOs is to make sure their company becomes known as one of those destination companies for great employees at all levels.
+The key for CEOs is to make sure their company becomes known as one of the companies for great employees at all levels.

 A Six-Step Action Plan for CEOs